 ?GcsFileSystem objects can be created with the

 FileSystem will consider paths relative to the bucket’s path (so for example you don’t need to prefix the bucket path when listing a directory).

 FileSystem object, you can point to specific files in it with the

 $path() method and pass the result to file readers and writers (

 write_feather(), et al.).
 For example, to read a parquet file from the example NYC taxi data (used in

 bucket <- s3_bucket("voltrondata-labs-datasets") # Or in GCS (anonymous = TRUE is required if credentials are not configured): bucket <- gs_bucket("voltrondata-labs-datasets", anonymous = TRUE) df <- read_parquet(bucket$path("nyc-taxi/year=2019/month=6/data.parquet"))

 Note that this will be slower to read than if the file were local, though if you’re running on a machine in the same AWS region as the file in S3, the cost of reading the data over the network should be much lower.

-You can list the files and/or directories in an S3 bucket or subdirectory using the
+You can list the files and/or directories in a bucket or subdirectory using the

 The object that